unfulvio/wp-php-console/README.md

 #### Can I use PHP Console in a live production environment?

 You *can* but it is probably not a good idea.
 You should do your debugging and testing on a development/testing environment on a staging server or local machine.
-Likewise, you normally wouldn't want to turn on PHP error reporting or set WP_DEBUG to true in a live site as you wouldn't want to display error information to public.
+Likewise, you normally wouldn't want to turn on PHP error reporting or set `WP_DEBUG` to `true` in a live site as you wouldn't want to display error information to public.
 Furthermore, PHP Console allows execution of any remote PHP code through terminal - for this you can set a strong password and restrict the IP address range to access the terminal, but still it's not advisable.
 Besides putting your site at risk, you will also add more load to your server.

 #### Why are PHP arrays shown as objects?

 The JavaScript console prints PHP variables as JavaScript variables.
 Associative PHP arrays such as `['key1' => 'var2', 'key2' => 'var2', ... ]` are shown as objects; automatically indexed arrays like `[ 'var1', 'var2', ... ]` are shown as arrays.

-#### Fatal error: Class 'PC' not found in 'my code'
+#### I got `Fatal error: Class 'PC' not found in 'my code'` - what's that?

 `PC::debug( $my_var, $my_tag )` can only be called after the WordPress core included the WP PHP Console plugin.